Derrick-F/BayDay/README.md

 $ rails s $ yarn start

-Currently in development: Main Bay menu which will display each bay, see if it is filled and click on it to view more details of the working being conducted.
+Currently in development: Main Bay menu which will display each bay, for demo purposes is defaulted to 6.
+More or less will be able to be changed to the exact number for the shop using the app.
+More details will be added to the job once completed as well such a truck details and a technician working on the job.